atleastzero/CustomHomepage/README.md

 # Custom Homepage

 Custom Homepage is a corkboard and collection of drag and drop components.
 At Make School, we did intensive projects in between classes - think week long hackathons.
-This was my first project using React!
+This was my first intensive project using React!

 ### Available Widgets